 4 Phases to Reopen a Facility

-Categories: Employees, Janitorial, Coronavirus, Facilities Maintenance
+Tags: Employees, Janitorial, Coronavirus,

 While the majority of non-essential facilities are currently shuttered, with the increases in unemployment and economic hardships, removing shelter in place mandates may happen sooner rather than later.